microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 *Note: Although you do not have any user/password set for the proxy, you will still need to add a psuedo user/password.
 This can be any username or password.
 (This will be enhanced in future so that these psuedo user/password will not be necessary)*

+OMS agent only creates secure connection over http.
+Even if you specify the protocol as http, please note that http requests are created using SSL/TLS secure connection so the proxy must support SSL/TLS.
 The proxy server can be specified during installation or directly in a file (at any point).

 **Specify proxy configuration during installation:**
 The `-p` or `--proxy` argument to the omsagent installation bundle specifies the proxy configuration to use.